-The professionalization of the field of institutional research (IR) has expanded rapidly in the past 51 years of AIR’s existence as the professional association for institutional researchers.
+The professionalization of the field of institutional research (IR) has expanded rapidly since 1966 when AIR was incorporated as the professional association for institutional researchers.
 In today’s economy, where data and information are valued and those who assist organizations in utilizing these data and information to make informed decisions are seen as assets, the field of IR looks to continue its importance in higher education institutions, systems, and organizations.
 The following list of Duties & Functions of Institutional Research was developed by AIR, with input from members, to continue the process of defining the function of IR to explain and assess our work.
 While not all offices of IR, or all institutional researchers, will necessarily be tasked with all the duties and functions listed, and some may be tasked with duties and functions not listed, an effective institutional research function at an institution, system, or organization will include all of these aspects.
 We invite you to consider, discuss, and utilize this list to reflect on your work.
 As the project progresses, this webpage will act as a repository of resources and companion materials to the list.

 Duties and Functions